PickyBinders/PickyBinder/README.md

 Workflow options:
 -----------------
+All workflow options can either be defined in the params.config file or used on the command line.

 --data arg                  <input>.csv, <path_to_pdb-sdf-files>, or <path_to_pdb-files>,<path_to_sdf-files>
 --naming arg                naming of the input files: default, other
                             default: <pdbID_Chain>.pdb, <pdbID_Chain>__<ligandName>.sdf, <pdbID_Chain>.cif/pdb